vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 Even though we are talking seconds, it adds up: A quick estimate indicates that Vipps users save a total of _one year_ each month because of faster payments.

-Another benefit is that better logging and more data, so _if_ something goes wrong, we can find out more, and fix the problem.
+And: Since the "login" is connected to the payment, we have better logging and more data, so _if_ something goes wrong, we can fix it faster.

 # POS integration